 There are two airports on the Galapagos to fly into:

 - Baltra: Baltra is the airport closest to Puerto Ayora and Santa Cruz Island.
 It’s super easy to get from Baltra to Puerto Ayora, and everyone will be headed in the same direction.
-There’s a free shuttle to the ferry from Baltra to Santa Cruz Island.
+There’s a shuttle service to the ferry from Baltra to Santa Cruz Island which costs $5.
 From the Santa Cruz ferry dock, you can either take a bus (the cheap, slower way) or a pickup truck taxi (the expensive, faster way) to Puerto Ayora.

 - San Cristobal: San Cristobal airport is right on San Cristobal island, so this is the best place to fly into if your first stop is San Cristobal.